 Which Breast Lift Is Right for Me?

 Women considering breast lift surgery, who visit from Fort Worth, Frisco, Plano, and Grapevine, Texas, each have unique concerns.
-Dr. Michael A. Bogdan uses his experience as a cosmetic breast surgery specialist to determine the most suitable approach for each individual woman to achieve the most aesthetically pleasing results for her body and her needs.
-Dr. Bogdan understands it’s natural to want limited incisions, which is why he always carefully explains the reasoning behind his chosen techniques and incision patterns.
+Our surgeons use their experience and training to determine the most suitable approach for each individual woman to achieve the most aesthetically pleasing results for her body and her needs.
+We understand it’s natural to want limited incisions, which is why we always carefully explain the reasoning behind the final chosen techniques and incision patterns.